 You can convert a module in your template to a global module, which can be used in multiple templates.
 This is useful when you've styled the module in a certain way, and/or have default content in the module that you'd like to reuse in other templates.

 In addition to your module options, there are several actions you can take specific to your template.
-First, click the folder icon at the top-left of the template.
-Then, right-click the name of the template.
-In the dropdown that appears, you have the following options:

 - Copy to portals: copy the template to another portal where you are also a user.
 Templates purchased from the Marketplace will not be able to be copied to other portals.